KritantTheGreatSage/goodreads-hyper-scrape/README.md

 The program will scrape data from all the searches from a single book title; therefore adding the sequels of the book title is unnecessary.
 Each book title will yield about 20 books worth of data.

-I used Spyder(Python 3.7) to run the program, along with the library of BeautifulSoup.
+I used Spyder(Python 3.7) to run the program, along with the library of BeautifulSoup:

 -install BeautifulSoup ( pip install beautifulsoup4)
 -avoid writing book sequels titles